 The easiest way to get started with water bath canning is to invest in a canning kit and a few boxes of jars with lids in different sizes.
 I personally don’t like the canners that most of these kits come with, because they’re not tall enough for canning quart jars.
 This one I’ve linked is tall enough.

 You’ll also want a few freezer bags for when there’s more of your recipe than can be properly canned in the jars you have.
-I sometimes also freeze my canning that doesn’t seal properly.
+I sometimes also freeze the canning that doesn’t seal properly.
 I’m usually too annoyed that it didn’t seal properly the first time to go back and re-can it!

-If you’re farther along into your canning & preserving journey, you might also want to invest in a steamer juicer and dehydrator.
+If you’re farther along in your canning & preserving journey, you might also want to invest in a steamer juicer and dehydrator.
 You can juice without a juicer (and I go into the pros and cons here), but the steamer juicer makes the nicest juice both in texture and colour.

 We don’t dehydrate a lot in the fall, but we’ve used our dehydrator for making camp food for canoe trips on the river, and we like the results.